Consensys/verax-documentation/get-involved/governance/governance-charter.md

 The governance system will establish a series of processes that will help to maintain transparency in how Verax is developed and how it evolves.
 It recognises that governance will need to evolve as the community grows.
-One of the core values that governance adheres to, is to give all stakeholders a say in how the project develops over time.
+One of the core values that governance adheres to is to give all stakeholders a say in how the project develops over time.
 As Verax is built for use by dApps, governance should give dApps that have fully integrated with Verax a say in how it is developed.
 As attestation registries will likely play an important role within a network’s ecosystem, representatives of networks that Verax is deployed to will also be invited to participate in governance.

 ### Adaptability and Evolution

-The governance structure will evolve with the growth of the Verax community and adaptability is a key principle.
+The governance structure will evolve with the growth of the Verax community, and adaptability is a key principle.
 Other methods of voting and governance design have been explored, including proof-of-contribution, reputation weighted voting, quadratic voting, connection oriented cluster matching and Voting-Bloc Entropy.
 These are complex designs that will take to evolve towards, and we welcome contributions from the community in researching these governance ideas.